 Gag manga about a young "elite" man who has a policy of not being in debt to anyone.
 But he ends up owing his life to a strange girl who saves his life.
 Nino, the girl, believes she's a martian & lives under the bridge by the Arakawa river.
 So the young man ends up living there too.

-Arakawa Under the Bridge was published digitally in English by Crunchyroll.
+Arakawa Under the Bridge was digitally published in English by Crunchyroll.
+Vertical Inc. has licensed the series for physical release and will release the first omnibus in November 2017.

 The manga was adapted into a Japanese live-action drama TV series directed by Ken Iizuka and Keinosuke Hara that aired on TBS and MBS from July 26 to September 27, 2011; and also into a Japanese live-action film directed by Ken Iizuka that was screened on February 4, 2012.